List of Tampa Bay Lightning award winners: Hockey Hall of Fame

 The following is a list of Tampa Bay Lightning who have been enshrined in the Hockey Hall of Fame.

+Foster Hewitt Memorial Award

+One member of the Lightning organization has been honored with the Foster Hewitt Memorial Award.
+The award is presented by the Hockey Hall of Fame to members of the radio and television industry who make outstanding contributions to their profession and the game of ice hockey during their broadcasting career.

 United States Hockey Hall of Fame

 Retired numbers

 The Tampa Bay Lightning have retired two numbers, which means that no player can use those uniform numbers again while part of the team.
 The most recently retired number is that of Vincent Lecavalier, whose number was retired on February 10, 2018.
 Also out of circulation is the number 99 which was retired league-wide for Wayne Gretzky on February 6, 2000.
 Gretzky did not play for the Lightning during his 20-year NHL career and no Lightning player had ever worn the number 99 prior to its retirement.